 Useful links and Resources

 Uni in the USA...and Beyond – An excellent guide to American universities if we do say so ourselves.
 Written by a British girl at Harvard, expanded by a British Cambridge student who traveled by Grayhound bus and couchsurfing.com, and published by The Good Schools Guide, this website has a great list of resources we won’t bother to copy again here.
-Even better, the enire book is now in ebook form as well as in paperback (called Uni in the USA because it includes the US-related content only); the electronic versions include reviews and articles on universities in Europe, China, Canada and Australia).
-All versions can be ordered from the above website.
+The print version is called Uni in the USA because it includes the US-related content only; the website include reviews and articles on universities in Europe, China, Canada and Australia.
+Both versions can be ordered here.

 www.britishcouncil.org – Vast, competent and long-standing organization dedicated to the promotion of British education.
 Independent, helpful and completely reliable for information on all educational things British, throughout the world.